numba/numba/talks/webinar09242013/slides.md

     ...
 ```

+Each element is a slice of an array

-## Decorators: @guvectorize Usage
+## Usage

 - Prototypes are the same as `@vectorize`
-- The signature specificies the dimension requirement:
+- The signature specifies the dimension requirement:

 Signature example matrix-matrix multiplication